-This means that if you transfer money from the UK to Norway or from Norway to Poland (all SEPA members), if the payment is made in a local currency (GBP, NOK, or PLN), your national bank’s fees and transfer times continue to apply.
+This means that if you transfer money from the UK to Norway or from Norway to Poland, if the payment is made in a local currency (GBP, NOK, or PLN), your national bank’s fees and transfer times continue to apply.

 To send and receive money instantly without paying currency conversion fees or high bank fees, try Fin.do.
 With Fin.do, you can send and receive money within seconds in 50+ countries and 160 currencies, without having to create a new payment account.